 In each of the meetings a different board composition is in attendance.
-This variation in the gender composition of the directors in attendance allows an examination of how actions a particular board may choose to take or not to take, concerning a particular type of issue, are impacted by the gender composition in attendance, or by the presence of a critical mass of one or both genders.
+There are two sources that lead to the variation in the (gender) composition of the directors in attendance: There is a natural turnover of directors throughout the year examined, and not all directors can attend all meetings.
+The variation of the gender of directors in attendance allows examining how actions a particular board may choose to take or not to take, concerning a particular type of issue, are impacted by the gender composition in attendance, or by the presence of a critical mass of one or both genders.

 To capture the extent a board is active, for each issue discussed I examine whether the board took the following actions: (a) requested to receive further information or an update, or (b) took an initiative, e.g., proposed the CEO take a specific action.
 Appendix C further demonstrates each of these two actions.
 These two actions are the most basic actions a board may choose to take or not to take when an issue is brought up at a board meeting or a board-committee meeting.
-By taking these actions board monitor (documented by the frequency updates are requested), and provide advice (documented by the frequency initiatives are taken).
+By taking these actions, boards monitor (documented by the frequency they request an update), and provide advice (documented by the frequency they take an initiative).